An Explanation

 At that point I uploaded all the data to the web site along with the JavaScript search engine.

 Times continue to change & I moved to a different server where space was offered to me because of helping with the owner's JavaScript book.
 I found this server much faster so this particular application worked better.
-It also allowed my to write PHP & Perl applications if needed and so I could write on-line sign-up forms for the VE sessions I was running & memberships in Carroll County ARES/RACES.
+It also allowed me to write PHP & Perl applications if needed.
+I could write on-line sign-up forms for the VE sessions & I wrote membership forms for the Carroll County ARES/RACES group.

-Times continue to change and I now find that I have far less time than I did and I've gotten almost a year behind in putting articles up on my web site.
+Times continue to change and in 2009 - 2010 I found that I had far less time than before and I'd gotten almost a year behind in putting articles up on my web site.
+Thankfully that has changed once again and I am presently caught up & hope to remain so for the foreseeable future.

 Fortunately time never stops and now the ARRL at least has all of their QST magazines up on their web site and they also have a way to search for relevant articles.
 This means that my way of doing things is no longer needed for ARRL members, including myself.
 I hope to be able to keep up with this task from time to time but obviously not as quickly as I used to.

-I know this has been a great help to some of you from time to time, it sure has been to me because my list is only of articles I want to keep, the more technical, project type articles.
+I know this has been a great help to some of you from time to time, and I thank you for letting me know.
+It sure has been a help to me because my lists are only of the articles I have an interest in & believe that I may one day want to try something contained therein.

 Phil Karras [ Return to the KE3FL Home Page ]